sitzikbs/3DmFV-Net-MATLAB/README.md

 ### Introduction
-This is the code for training a point cloud classification network using 3D modified Fisher Vectors.
+This is the MATLAB code for training a point cloud classification network using 3D modified Fisher Vectors.

-This work was be presented in IROS 2018  in Madrid, Spain and was also published in Robotics and Automation Letters.
+This work was presented in IROS 2018  in Madrid, Spain and was also published in Robotics and Automation Letters.